dewarim/cinnamon4/README.md

 ## License

-None - yes, it's open source, but it is not finished and I have not chosen a license, so you cannot use it yet.
+None - yes, it's open source, but it is not finished and I have not chosen a license yet.

 ## Author